Role 1: The Besotted Writer

 The good news: you’re no longer wearing rose-tinted glasses.
 The bad news: you’re probably going to act like a surgeon-Dr.Frankenstein-hybrid and add personality traits to your MC to make her more relatable.

 Turning the marathon-running-thing into a way for your character to escape isn’t a bad thing.
 Turning her into a marathon-running, gym-obsessed bulimic who cooks delicious meals only to punish herself while the point of the novel is for her to save the world from aliens made of vodka… Perhaps is could’ve worked if the (speedster) aliens were made of chocolate and she wanted to catch them and eat them before throwing up… Even then the character traits wouldn’t be quite believable.
-Unless the point of the novel is to change her, not save the world.
+Unless the point of the novel is to change her in a character-driven story, and not an action-packed save-the-world type.

 Which brings me to the third role you shouldn’t assume: the puppet-master.